Wandmalfarbe/pandoc-latex-template/README.md

     the path to a background image for the title page.
 The background image is scaled to cover the entire page.
 In the examples folder under `titlepage-background` are a few example background images.

+  - `page-background`

+    the path to a background image for any page.
+The background image is scaled to cover the entire page.
+In the examples folder under `page-background` are a few example background images.

+  - `page-background-opacity` (defaults to `0.2`)

+    the background image opacity

   - `caption-justification` (defaults to `raggedright`)

     justification setting for captions (uses the `justification` parameter of the [caption](https://ctan.org/pkg/caption?lang=en) package)